 “The key to conservation is putting people at the heart of the solution.
 This is done through community programs supporting health, education, job security, and sustainable livelihoods.
 African Parks, and their community-first approach to conservation, is ensuring that the protected areas under their management are safe places where wildlife 'and' people can flourish.
 And in safe places, magical things can happen.
 Therefore, choosing African Parks as our partner for this campaign was a no-brainer”. - Pie Aerts & Marion Payr, Initiators Prints for Wildlife

-African Parks was founded in 2000 to effectively manage Africa’s National Parks through a public-private partnership model where they manage parks on behalf of Governments for the benefit of local communities.
+African Parks was founded in 2000 to effectively manage Africa’s national parks and protected areas through a public-private partnership model where they manage parks on behalf of Governments for the benefit of local communities.
 Their model is simple.
 They enter into on average 20-year management agreements to be fully responsible and accountable for all aspects of park management.
 That means protecting wildlife, providing law enforcement, supporting and investing in communities, and enacting long-term financing solutions.
-With 18 parks in 11 countries, they are protecting more than 14 million hectares, and they are working to have 30 parks under management by 2030.
+With 22 parks in 12 countries, African Parks is protecting more than 20 million hectares, and are working to have 30 parks under management by 2030.

-- 33,176 people received healthcare in and around the parks
+- 147,685 people received healthcare in and around the parks

-- 2,620 full-time staff of which 95% are locals were employed
+- 3,788 full-time staff are under employment, of which 95% are local

-- 980 rangers ensured safe spaces for people and wildlife
+- 1,328 rangers ensured safe spaces for people and wildlife

 - 28.4 tonnes of illegal wildlife products were confiscated